 Costco also has everything you need to send your Thanksgiving guests home with leftovers.
 Pack up food to go with a variety pack of Ziploc bags or an inexpensive set of Rubbermaid food storage containers.
 Costco even sells a vacuum sealer to store extra food in your freezer that’s an especially good deal.
 At the very least, handy staples like aluminum foil and plastic wrap can get the job done in a pinch.

 When you’re wining and dining a crowd, you need plenty of glassware for all those extra guests.
 It’s a lot easier to grab a case or two of backup glasses while you’re shopping for your Thanksgiving staples, and they are so cheap that you won’t be too upset if you break one or two.
-Costco sells a set of stemmed wine glasses for less than $5 each, tall and short glasses for a few dollars apiece and crystal drinkware for just over $3 each.
+Costco sells a set of stemless wine glasses for less than $4 each, and if you are planning a large dinner party, Costco sells a 150 pack of clear tumblers.
 Make sure you save the boxes for easy storage until your next big party.

 If you’re shopping a lot at Costo, it only makes sense to apply to the Costco credit card, which offers extensive benefits.

 If you regularly host Thanksgiving dinner and other family events, consider investing in some extra seating for your guests.
-Costco sells six-packs of stackable chairs and four-packs of folding chairs.
-The retailer also sells a 6-foot table that folds in half for easy storage, or you can purchase a 5-piece folding card table set with chairs.
+Costco sells multiple sized packs of stackable chairs, a 6-foot table that folds in half for easy storage, or you can purchase a folding picnic table with an attached bench.
 All these items fold or stack for easy storage later and can be used for all kinds of occasions.